leo-malinen/News-Paywall-Bypasser/README.md

  4. After everything is in, save the script and make sure you run it.
  5. Use on any news website you would like and enjoy!

-#Common FAQ's:
+Common FAQ's: <br/>
 Q. The script is telling me to enable developer mode to use.
-How do I enable it?
+How do I enable it?  <br/>
-A. For chrome or similar, go into the browser's extension settings, and on the top right there should be a switch to enable developer mode.
+A. For chrome or similar, go into the browser's extension settings, and on the top right there should be a switch to enable developer mode.  <br/>

-Q. There are warning messages on the script, will it still work?
+Q. There are warning messages on the script, will it still work?  <br/>
-A. Yes, for anything that does not involve red or an error message it should be fine.
+A. Yes, for anything that does not involve red or an error message it should be fine.  <br/>

+Q. The script is opening three tabs for new/incognito tab, what is wrong?  <br/>
+A. Nothing is wrong, it will be looked at and fixed in the future.  <br/>